popolo-project/popolo-spec/specs/vote.md

   <li class="active">Vote</li>
 </ul>

-A vote is one person's vote in a vote event.
+A vote is one voter's vote in a vote event.

 <h1 id="use-cases-and-requirements">1.
 Use cases &amp; requirements</h1>